Modern Slavery Statement

 Our suppliers

 We rigorously adhere to our Supplier’s Code of Conduct which requires that all suppliers have in place methods along their own supply chains to demonstrate that any forms of forced labour or modern slavery are prevented.
 Equally, all suppliers should have adequate systems in place to ensure that any instances of forced labour or modern slavery are reported and stopped immediately.
+In addition to the above, as part of our contract with suppliers, we require that they confirm to us that:

 1. They have taken steps to eradicate modern slavery within their business.